lit/lit.dev/packages/lit-dev-content/site/docs/v2/templates/custom-directives.md

 Here, the rendered template shows "Waiting for promise to resolve", followed by the resolved value of the promise, whenever it resolves.

 Async directives often need to subscribe to external resources.
-To prevent memory leaks async directives should unsubscribe or dispose of resources when the directive instance is no longer in use.
+To prevent memory leaks, async directives should unsubscribe or dispose of resources when the directive instance is no longer in use.
 For this purpose, `AsyncDirective` provides the following extra lifecycle callbacks and API:

 * `disconnected()`: Called when a directive is no longer in use.
 Directive instances are disconnected in three cases:
   - When the DOM tree the directive is contained in is removed from the DOM